 Now, what are the evidences in this text that the words “He hardens whomever he wills,” in Romans 9:18 means that God freely and unconditionally decides who will be hard and who will not?

-Sixth, verse 21 shows that Paul sees mercy and hardening as unconditional because he speaks of the objects of mercy and hardening as coming from the same lump of clay: "Has the potter no right over the clay, to make out of the same lump (there’s the crucial phrase!) one vessel for honored use and another for dishonorable use?"
+6. Verse 21 shows that Paul sees mercy and hardening as unconditional because he speaks of the objects of mercy and hardening as coming from the same lump of clay: “Has the potter no right over the clay, to make out of the same lump [there’s the crucial phrase!] one vessel for honored use and another for dishonorable use?”
 The stress is that it was not the nature of the clay that determined what God would do with it.
 It was the free and wise and sovereign will of the potter.
-He has mercy on whom he wills and he hardens whom he wills – from the same lump of clay.
+He has mercy on whom he wills and he hardens whom he wills — from the same lump of clay.

-Seventh, we read in Romans 11:7, "What then?
+7. We read in Romans 11:7: “What then?
 Israel failed to obtain what it was seeking.
-The elect obtained it, but the rest were hardened."
+The elect obtained it, but the rest were hardened.”
 In other words the decisive issue in who is hardened and who is not is election, not some prior willing or running on our part, but God who elects.
-"The elect obtained it, the rest were hardened" (11:7).
-"Jacob I loved, Esau I hated" (9:13).
-"He has mercy on whomever he wills, and he hardens whomever he wills" (9:18).
+“The elect obtained it, the rest were hardened” (Romans 11:7).
+“Jacob I loved, Esau I hated” (Romans 9:13).
+“He has mercy on whomever he wills, and he hardens whomever he wills” (Romans 9:18).